 Did you know?

 The earlier you start working on preventing hair loss and living a healthy lifestyle that will protect your hair, the easier it is to stop hair loss from becoming a problem as you age.
-Click on this link to find out which superfoods you should include in your diet to help prevent hair loss.
+Find out which superfoods to include in your diet to help prevent hair loss.

 Men’s Health Editorial.
 10 Things You Should Know About Male Hair Loss. https://www.menshealth.com/uk/style/grooming/a746086/the-mh-guide-to-hair-loss-263096/